 Registrations are now open for the New Zealand Ice Hockey Federation Spring Coaching Courses.
 These include Levels 1, 2, and 3 certification.
 All levels are being held in Dunedin and payment of registration fees means the NZIHF will cover all

 flights/petrol reimbursement, accommodation, ice time and manuals.
 View the Coaching strategy, dates, fees and and Registration Form.

 Pinnacle Ski Club are offering AIHA members a reduced rate on their Ski lodges at Turoa and Whakapapa this winter.
 The deal includes a cooked dinner and breakfast.
 See the flyer for more details.

 Auckland Cup competitions continue on 3 August 2015 with games at both Avondale and Botany.

 The NZ Ice Hockey Federation has released a plan for the development of U16 players.
 It includes dates for development camps and objectives for the coming years.
 Read the full development plan.

 Oliver Curtis finished in the top 16 players in the IIHF Global Skills Challenge Summit held in conjunction with a Hockey Development Camp in Vierumaki, Finland (8-10 July) and has qualified for place in the 2016 Youth Winter Games in Lillehammer, Norway.

 Learn to Play is a great initiative from the International Ice Hockey Federation.
-It is designed to provide children who would like to play ice hockey with a comprehensive introduction to the skills required and the basics of playing this exciting game.
-Click here for details on the 2014 LTP Program.
+It provides children who would like to play ice hockey with a comprehensive introduction to the skills required and the basics of playing this exciting game.
+Click here for details on the 2015 LTP Program.

 Action from the Auckland Cup on 3 August.
 Image gallery coming soon!